sullydan/sullydan.github.io/_posts/2024-07-08-TryHackMe-Relevant.md

 Meterpreter session1 opened!
 We can now start poking around.
 I immediately went to the `C:\Users` directory to look for the user flag.
 We have full access to Bob's user folder and therein lies the user flag on his Desktop.
 ## Privilege Escalation
-Let's enumerate our current priviledges.
+Let's enumerate our current privileges.
 ```
 meterpreter > getprivs